COINtoolbox/RESSPECT_old/docs/source/contribute.rst

 Feel free to also provide other keywords which might be important to handle your data.
 Given a function like this we should be capable of incorporating it into the pipeline.

-Please refer to the :py:mod:`RESSPECT.fit_lightcurves` module for a closer look at this part of the code.
+Please refer to the :ref:`resspect.fit_lightcurves<>` module for a closer look at this part of the code.